Use the menu to the right to navigate to a different topic.

 Christendom has always had a professional dress code for its students for classes, morning Mass, and lunch time because all of those activities are considered important and dressing up for them has a tendency to help students keep focused on the important work that they are doing.
 Other than that, students are allowed to wear regular clothes (jeans, shorts, t-shirts, etc), as long as they conform to the College's modesty dress code.
 Although I am sure there are times that students wish they could simply roll out of bed, throw on some sweats, and go to class, generally, it seems that most of the students appreciate the "professional" or "dressed-up" feel of our campus during the school day.

-Here are some excerpts from our current 2011-12 Student Handbook on the subject of Dress Code:
+Here are some excerpts from the 2011-12 Student Handbook on the subject of Dress Code:

 Properly dignified and modest attire at Christendom College is not only a trait of a Christian people; it is essential to College morale, to show respect for oneself and others.
 Since your primary vocation here is to be a student, it follows, then, that your attire, whether in class or relaxing, should equal the dignity of that pursuit.